chatmail/specs/group-membership/README.md

 Constraints are defined in the model instance stored in `MC.tla` and corresponding TLC configuration is in `MC.cfg`.

-The model can be checked using [TLC model checker](https://github.com/tlaplus/tlaplus) by running `tlc MC.tla`.
+The model can be checked using [TLC model checker](https://github.com/tlaplus/tlaplus).
+Run `tlc groupmembership.tla` to check eventual consistency.

+Run `tlc groupmembership.tla -config strong-eventual-consistency.cfg`
+to find counterexample to "strong eventual consistency" property, demonstrating the possibility to partition the group into disconnected islands.

+Run `tlc groupmembership.tla -config no-stale-members.cfg`
+to find counterexample to "no stale members" property, demonstrating the need for the ability to retry leaving the group.

 ## Assumptions